Buying real estate in Ghana?

 Can I buy a home in Ghana as a US citizen in 2026?

-As of early 2026, US citizens can legally buy residential property in Ghana, but they receive leasehold interests (up to 50 years) rather than permanent freehold ownership because Ghana's Constitution prohibits non-citizens from owning land outright.
+As of early 2026, US citizens can legally buy residential property in Ghana, but the ownership you get is a leasehold (a time-limited right to use the property) rather than outright permanent ownership, because Ghana's Constitution prohibits non-citizens from holding freehold interests in land.

-The standard buying process involves hiring a local lawyer, conducting a title search through the Ghana Lands Commission, negotiating with the seller, signing a sale agreement, and then registering the lease at the Lands Commission, which typically takes a few months from start to finish.
+The standard process involves hiring a local lawyer, running a title search at the Ghana Lands Commission, signing a sale and purchase agreement, paying stamp duty and registration fees, and then registering the lease at the Lands Commission, which is the government body that handles all land records in Ghana.

 By the way, we've written a blog article detailing all the foreigner rights regarding properties in Ghana.